 - You can manage your video export on any scale you want to meet various platforms’ publishing rules.

 - You can back up your Principle projects on the web and share them.

 - Working with a lot of layers in your project is hard since the animations are based on the names of the layers.
 Detailed projects require more effort to carefully select names for all layers.
 We think that it would be a lot easier if we could transport them on a component basis.
 You can only create components after you upload your screens, which is still a solution even if it takes more time and effort.

 - You do not have the option to change the resolution after you upload the project screens.
-Therefore the sizes are a lot bigger than expected when you export 3x screens leading to exports with huge sizes.
-There isn’t a solution to fix or diminish the export sizes yet, if you do not go for 3rd party softwares.
+Therefore, the sizes are a lot bigger than expected when you export 3x screens leading to exports with huge sizes.
+There isn’t a solution to fix or diminish the export sizes yet, if you do not go for 3rd party software.